-Pursuant to Local Civil Rule 7.1(a), I hereby certify that on May 19, 2025, I contacted counsel for Defendants by email to notify them of Plaintiffs' intent to file the foregoing motion and to inquire as to Defendants' position.
-As of the filing of this motion, Defendants have not stated their position.
+Pursuant to Local Civil Rule 7.1(a), I hereby certify that on June 12, 2025, I contacted counsel for Defendants by email to notify them of Plaintiffs' intent to file the foregoing motion and to inquire as to Defendants' position.
+Defendants oppose the motion.